Ferris-Labs/site-draft/content/en/docs/Overview/development-lifecycle.md

 print(my_config)
 ```

-Update the service by uploading the new version of the code and trigger it and check the results.
+Update the service by uploading the new version of the code, trigger it and check the results.

 For a full discussion on configuration best practices please review this page - Configurations in FerrisFX.

 ### Retrieve Platform Specific Configurations

-Platform specifc configurtions are stored in Consul in the ferris.env key.
+Platform specifc configurations are stored in Consul in the ferris.env key.
 These are primarily used for platform wide configurations and environment ( DEV, UAT, PRD) specific URLs etc. You can retrieve them like so.

 ```python
 import sys